AdanJSuarez/maxmind/README.md

 ## Considerations

-The project require **Go 1.18 or above**.
+The project require **Go 1.18 or higher**.
 The project comes with `vendor` including all the dependencies to compile it.

 To compile the project, if you have installed `make`
 ```make